If you're looking for a Microsoft 365 backup solution, you can find more information on our website, or start a free trial here

 Watch our video or follow the steps below.

-1. On the RedApp home page, go to My Company or to the relevant customer company.
+1. On the RedApp home page, go to My Company or to the relevant customer company in the sidebar on the left.

 2. To add a new backup set, go to Microsoft 365 in the sidebar on the left.
+If you do not see Microsoft 365 listed, you will need to add it as a product.

-3. Click Add at the top right.
+3. Click Add at the top right and go to Add backup set.

 4. Select SharePoint and click Sign in.

-5. You will now need to sign into Microsoft 365 and provide Redstor with permission to access your data.
+5. You will need to sign into Microsoft 365 and provide Redstor with permission to access your data.
 Click Accept.

 Note: If you encounter an "Access denied" error, click here.

-6. You can now make your backup selection.
 By default, all sites will be selected for backup.
-To retain this selection and proceed, click Add.
-You can also enable Include new accounts added to ensure that future additions to this tenant are automatically added to the backup selection.
+To retain this selection and proceed, click Save.
+You can also enable Include new accounts to ensure that future additions to this tenant are automatically added to the backup selection.

 Note: Sites without names cannot be backed up.

-How to modify a backup set
+How to edit a backup set

 How to configure the backup schedule for a backup set